maxvalor/cazel/README.md

     dr_sync sample/from_mini_ros
     dr_make sample/from_mini_ros

-Clean the depends with:
+Clean the build files with:

-    dr_clean
+    dr_clean sample/from_mini_ros

+Remove the depends with:

+    dr_remove sample/from_mini_ros

 # To Do
 Supportting for dowloading zip, tar files from ftp.